pippobaudos/I_love_you_predictor/README.md

 ![Model Performance](https://dl.dropboxusercontent.com/u/7335663/machine_learning_experiment/IsFallingInLove.png "Performance Predictor of IS FALLING IN LOVE")

+We have used the top 500 unigrams, from the text content.
 To train and validate the model we have used the followig dataset

 ![Model Performance](https://dl.dropboxusercontent.com/u/7335663/machine_learning_experiment/datasetBuiltToTrain.png "Data set used to train/validate")